 The first ingredient in this dog food is turkey meal.
 Turkey meal is considered a meat concentrate and contains nearly 300% more protein than fresh turkey.

 The second ingredient is turkey.
-Although it is a quality item, raw turkey contains about 80% water.
+Although it is a quality item, raw turkey contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.